anergictcell/hpo3/docs/ontology.rst

     int(tern)    # ==> 11968

-The following code with multiple modules works, because the Ontology mus only be loaded once:
+The following code with multiple modules works, because the Ontology must only be loaded once:

 **File main.py**

 .. code-block:: python

-    from hpo3 import Ontology
+    from pyhpo import Ontology

     import submodule
     from submodule import foo